 Cemtrex Inc. ("Cemtrex" or the "Company") is a Delaware corporation that designs, engineers, assembles and sells emission monitoring equipment and instruments through its MIP division to measure opacity, mercury, sulfur oxides, hydrocarbons, nitrogen oxides, ammonia, carbon dioxide and oxygen in flue gases discharging the stacks in industries such as: chemicals, pulp and paper, steel, power, cement, coal and petrochemical.
 Cemtrex provides consulting services on projects that create carbon credits, and also markets technologies for controlling greenhouse gases such as Methane from coal mines.
-Company sells energy efficiency product called Green DCV, which creates energy efficiency in an existing HVAC system in commercial and industrial facilities by monitoring carbon dioxide levels.
-The Company through its Griffin Filters subsidiary, supplies air filtration and environmental control systems for industrial applications.
+The Company sells energy efficiency product called Green DCV, which creates energy efficiency in an existing HVAC system in commercial and industrial facilities by monitoring carbon dioxide levels.
+The Company sells air filtration and environmental control products through its subsidiary Griffin Filters Llc and Cemtrex India Pvt.
+Ltd.